Government formally cuts E-Levy from 1.75% to 1.50%

-Finance Minister, Ken Ofori-Atta has formally moved for the controversial E-Levy to be amended from 1.75% to 1.50%.
+The Finance Minister, Ken Ofori-Atta has formally moved for the controversial E-levy to be amended from 1.75% to 1.50%.

 The changes were made in the House on Tuesday after the Minority walked out of the House in opposition to the Bill.